easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log

-= 3.5.2 February 09, 2024 =
+= 3.5.2 February 12, 2024 =

+- Tweak: Google Maps now load asynchoronously.
-- Tweak: Added check to identify 0 values so that it's not ignored by empty check.
+- Tweak: Added check to identify 0 values so that it's not ignored by empty check whne using epl_get_option function.
+Added a

 = 3.5.1 January 31, 2024 =